Paint Viscosity Measurement before Spraying

 What is Paint Viscosity?

 In short, the viscosity of a coating material is an indication of its ability to resist flow.
 And the flow characteristics of fluids are directly related to the degree of internal friction.
 As a result, anything that affects internal friction (e.g., solvents, thinners, or temperature changes) will affect flow.
-In addition, the flow characteristics determine how well it flows out of the spray gun and therefore how well the material is atomized.
+In addition, the flow characteristics determine how well the paint flows out of the spray gun, how well the material is atomized and what nozzle size is required.
 Viscosity control is therefore essential to achieve a uniform finish.
 Generally, material suppliers will recommend the best viscosity to apply the selected material for a particular job.

 Different Methods of Paint Viscosity Measurement